agiza/stream-video-player/readme.txt

 = What's new in the latest version? =
 * FIX!
 A WWW issue fixed Thanks to Stephen Marcus - marcus AT onearth DOT net
 * FIX!
-Duplicated text removed, thanks to Pedro Daniel Martinho
+Duplicated text removed, thanks to PedroDM
 * NEW!
 Portuguese (pt_PT) and Danish (da_DK) added
 * FIX!
 A "Security" fix thanks to [Julio from Boiteaweb.fr](http://www.boiteaweb.fr/)
 * TESTED and working on WordPress 3.0.1